 At the same time, I can’t really feel hostility towards loli lovers.
 While I find sexualizing characters this young in anime & manga to be deplorable, I can’t earnestly equate it to literal pedophilia.
-I have heard the defense that no actual people are hurt in the process of providing loli content and its availability may actually deter potential pedophiles from hurting real people.
+I have heard the defense that nobody is hurt in the process of providing loli content and its availability may actually deter potential pedophiles from hurting real people.
 While I don’t have the statistics and information to argue about the latter point, I will agree that loli hentai/fanservice is at least victimless in the immediate sense.
 Those who enjoy it may be in some need of help—it’s still kinda weird to be into this stuff my dudes—but I wouldn’t label them a threat to society.

 Few people will assume that anime fans who find a character like Kaguya Shinomiya attractive would also be pursuing actual, real-life teenagers.
 It’s just been a thing anime does for so long that we have all come to accept it as being fine and harmless.
-Sometimes you’ll see somebody point out that a character is underage when lewd art or screenshots of them are posted, and other people’ll get mad at them for saying so; that person is threatening to pop the pleasant bubble we’ve fostered for ourselves over the years.
+Sometimes you’ll see somebody point out that a character is underage when lewd art or screenshots of them are posted, and other people get mad at them for saying so; that person is threatening to pop the pleasant bubble we’ve fostered for ourselves over the years.
 I am not going to argue that we should pop the bubble, but it’s worth keeping in mind and having conversations about.

 Actually, we should strive to have better conversations about sex in anime, in general.
 For example, the typical “she’s actually a 500-year-old vampire/dragon/Goddess/plot MacGuffin” excuse is partly parody, but it is also still used legitimately.
 Whenever some murmurs flare up about politicians wanting to take a look at sexual content in anime, we collectively shoot into a panic and start throwing around weak excuses like that.